RedPenguin101/qniform2/DevDiary.md

                            jes)))
 ```

-[^3]: Really identical to 'projection' in an event sourcing system.
-Which ultimately is what this is, but hopefully without the jargon and hype.

 ### MVP
 I defined what the MVP for this effort is.
 In short, I want a landing page which can be used for pitching.